PennyLaneAI/pennylane/doc/introduction/importing_circuits.rst

 .. note::

-    Quantum circuits expressed in Quil can be imported in a similar way using :func:`from_quil`.
+    Quantum circuits expressed in Quil can be imported in a similar way using :func:`~pennylane.from_quil`.

 Importing Quantum Operators